When You Live In An Area Where It's Harder To Make Friends

 This site outlines some core principles for building a social life.
 One way people can have trouble getting those strategies to work for them is when they live in a city or country where it's harder to form friendships.
 I can't list all of them, but a few cities that have this reputation are Seattle, Minneapolis, New York City, and Los Angeles.
 When it comes to countries, the Scandinavian ones are mentioned the most - Norway, Sweden, Finland, and Denmark.
 Germany comes up too, though not quite as much.

 - It has a culture where strangers aren't as social with each other.
 When people are out in public they keep to themselves.
-Making friendly chit chat at the bus stop isn't really done.
-Even in more socializing-focused situations, like parties, people aren't as keen on making small talk with someone they don't know.
+Making friendly chit chat at the bus stop or in a line isn't really done.
+Even in more social situations, like parties, people aren't as keen on making small talk with someone they don't know.

 - It has a culture where people are friendly and polite on the surface, but it's difficult to move the relationship beyond that level and become real friends with them.
 Someone will happily chat to you at the office or on your volleyball team, but if you try to get them to hang out later they'll be next to impossible to pin down.